vuestorefront/storefront-api/docs/guide/general/installation.md

 ```bash
 cp config/default.json config/local.json
 ```
-Then edit `local.json` to your needs.
+Then edit `local.json` to suit your needs.

 :::tip TIP
-This step can be skipped if you are OK with values of `default.json` since it follows the [files load order](https://github.com/lorenwest/node-config/wiki/Configuration-Files#file-load-order) of [node-config](https://github.com/lorenwest/node-config)
+This step can be skipped if you are OK with the default values in `default.json` since it follows the [files load order](https://github.com/lorenwest/node-config/wiki/Configuration-Files#file-load-order) of [node-config](https://github.com/lorenwest/node-config)

 :::

 3. Run the following Docker command :

-For using Storefront API with embedded the Elastic 7:
+To use Storefront API with embedded Elastic 7:
 ```bash
 docker-compose -f docker-compose.yml up -d
 ```

-Then, to restore the demo data set please run:
+Then, to restore the demo data set, please run:
 `docker exec -it sfa_app_1 yarn restore7`

 The result would look something like this :